TreebeardHQ/python-sdk/examples/flask-basic/README.md

 # Flask Basic Example

-This example demonstrates how to use Treebeard logging in a Flask application, showing logging across multiple levels of the application.
+This example demonstrates how to use Lumberjack logging in a Flask application, showing logging across multiple levels of the application.

 ## Setup